LBL-EESA/TECA/paper.md

 new capability, such as a new I/O, execution control, or data processing or transformation, arises it casn be implemented using C++ or Python.

-TECA's pipeline implements a state machine with 3 states:
-1. The report state where starting from the top down each component reports on the universe of data it could produce.
-2. The request state where starting from the bottom up each component requests the data it needs to acheive its aims
-3. The execute state where starting from the top down each component operates on the incoming  data or generates new data
+TECA's pipeline implements a state machine with 3 states or phases of execution, report, request and execute.
+In the report phase metadata describing the available data is shared.
+In the request phase, specific data is requested for processing.
+In the execute phase the requested data is fetched and processed.

-The procudure for adding a new pipeline component involves providing one or more functions implementing one or more of the pipeline states.
-In the case of both languages, functional and polymorphic approaches are supported.
-Coupling to Fortran libraries is also possible as demonstrated by our use of teh GFDL TC detector [@gfdl_tc].
+The procudure for adding a new pipeline component involves providing one or more functions implementing one or more of the three pipeline states.
+In the case of C++ and Python both functional and polymorphic approaches are supported.
+Coupling directly to existing Fortran codes is also possible as demonstrated by our use of teh GFDL TC detector [@gfdl_tc].

 # Deployment and Application at Scale
 TECA includes a number of climatalogical feature detectors such as